Selling a house with tenants

 There is nothing to stop you selling a tenanted property on the open market through an estate agent, just as you would with any other property.
 You will, of course, achieve a lower sale price than you would if you were selling a vacant property, but selling via an estate agent will enable you to get the property listed on the main property portals, which will help you reach the widest possible audience.

-It currently takes an average of 4-6 months to complete the sale of a property on the open market, however it may take longer if your property can only be sold to investors.
+It currently takes an average of 5-7 months to complete the sale of a property on the open market.
+It may take longer if your property can only be sold to investors.

 Cash home buying companies

-There are some cash home buying companies that buy rental properties with tenants, who will offer to buy your property directly.
-They will pay less for your property if the property is not sold with vacant possession, however.
+There are some cash home buying companies that buy rental properties with tenants.
+They will pay less for your property if it is sold with tenants, however.

 If you have the option of giving your tenant notice, but just don’t want the hassle and expense of a costly vacant period whilst the sale goes through, a sale to a genuine, direct cash home buying company could provide the solution.